 The present brochure documents this commitment and self-understanding of Heidelberg University and informs about courses of action when it comes to dealing with degrading behaviour.

-A person is being sexually harassed if he or she is the object of sexually motivated, unwanted actions that humiliate him or her and violate his or her dignity.
+A person is being harassed or sexually harassed if he or she is the object of sexually motivated, unwanted actions that humiliate him or her and violate his or her dignity.

 The following acts are cited as examples of sexual harassment in the General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz, AGG § 3, Abs.
 4):

 - unwelcome sexual actions and requests for such actions

 - unwanted physical contact of a sexual nature

 - comments of a sexual nature

 Bullying has been defined by the German Federal Labour Court (Bundesarbeitsgericht, BAG decision from 15 January 1997) as systematic hostility, harassment or discrimination either among employees or by superiors.
 It is aided and abetted by stressful situations at work, which may be the result of excessive or too low demands being made on a particular employee or group of employees, of work organization processes or the behaviour of superiors.

 In the German Criminal Code (StGB § 185, § 238) stalking is described as a crime punishable with up to three years of imprisonment or a monetary penalty.
 The following actions are considered to be stalking: